steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 uuid = { version = "0.8.1", features = ["serde", "v4"] }
 ```

-is for the [Rust Postgresql] to work and others are for [Tonic].
+is for the [Rust Postgresql] and others are for [Tonic].

-We include `tonic-build` as a useful way to incorporate the generation of our client and server gRPC code.
+We include `tonic-build` to make our client and server side gRPC code.

-If you haven't used gRPC or tonic it may confuse you and find it difficult.
+If you haven't used gRPC or tonic it may confuse you.
 But, every languages that use gRPC integration have the similar process to use proto buffer definitions with them.

 With Rust Tonic, we need to include it in build process of our application.
 We will setup this with **build.rs** at the root of your crate.